spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 The output for most modes will be in ``MultiSpecModel`` format.
 This datamodel collects multiple spectra in a list, stored in the ``spec`` attribute.
 The data for each spectrum is stored in a table under the ``spec_table`` attribute for the spectrum.
-The models stored in the ``spec`` attribute also store related metadata, such as the slit name (``name``) or the source ID (``source_id``).
+The spectral models in the ``spec`` attribute also hold related metadata, such as the slit name (``name``) or the source ID (``source_id``).

 In the output file, the spectral data is stored as a table extension with the name EXTRACT1D.
 This extension will have columns WAVELENGTH, FLUX, FLUX_ERROR, FLUX_VAR_POISSON, FLUX_VAR_RNOISE, FLUX_VAR_FLAT, SURF_BRIGHT, SB_ERROR, SB_VAR_POISSON, SB_VAR_RNOISE,
 SB_VAR_FLAT, DQ, BACKGROUND, BKGD_ERROR, BKGD_VAR_POISSON, BKGD_VAR_RNOISE,
 BKGD_VAR_FLAT and NPIXELS.
-All column data for these spectral tables is 1D: each row in the table is a data point in the spectrum.

 For example, to access the slit name, wavelength, and flux from each spectrum in a model: